CSISS/cc/README.md

 Apache Tomcat 8.0+ (mandatory, web container)

-MySQL 5.5+ (mandatory, database, initialize it with db/cc.empty.sql)

 ncWMS 2.4.1+ (mandatory, download ncWMS.war and deploy it into Tomcat webapps folder)

 [cc-thredds-pycsw](https://github.com/CSISS/cc-thredds-pycsw) (optional, if you plan to set up your own catalog)